-NOTE Q. EARNINGS PER SHARE
+NOTE O. EARNINGS PER SHARE

 The Company presents both basic and diluted earnings per share ("EPS") amounts.
 Basic EPS is calculated by dividing net income by the weighted average number of common shares outstanding during the reporting period.
 Diluted EPS is calculated by dividing net income by the weighted average number of common shares and common equivalent shares outstanding during the reporting period that are calculated using the treasury stock method for stock-based awards.
 The treasury stock method assumes that the Company uses the proceeds from the exercise of awards to repurchase common stock at the average market price during the period.
 The assumed proceeds under the treasury stock method include the purchase price that the grantee will pay in the future and compensation cost for future service that the Company has not yet recognized.
-For the three months ended March 31, 2021, there were 1 million outstanding stock options excluded from the diluted EPS calculation because they were anti-dilutive.
-For the three months ended March 31, 2020, there were no outstanding stock options excluded from the diluted EPS calculation because they were anti-dilutive.
+For each of the three months ended March 31, 2022 and 2021, there were 1 million outstanding stock options excluded from the diluted EPS calculation because they were anti-dilutive.